henrylawson/chitty/README.md

 # chitty

-[INCOMPLETE] A simple game in clojure
+A simple clojure game, get 4 tokens in a row to win.